 Why did Random House refuse to publish The Jewel of Medina?

-opinions, or indeed values, certainly helps in the smooth running of a society.
+your opinions, or indeed values, certainly helps in the smooth running of a society.
 Which is why, enthusiastic about pork products as many of us may be, it’s only neo-Nazis who lob pig’s blood at mosques or synagogues.
-But we should be wary of
+But we should

-western world, ‘the Muslim’ is driven by deep, irrational, unknowable passions.
+in the western world, ‘the Muslim’ is driven by deep, irrational, unknowable passions.
 And by ‘the Muslim’, ‘all Muslims’ is meant.
-The Muslim takes his religion far, far more seriously than any other: ‘the
+The Muslim takes his religion far, far more seriously than any other:

 A presumably muslim minicab driver has been found guilty of helping try to firebomb the home of a publisher days before the release of a novel about the marital life of the Prophet Mohamed.